stryker-mutator/stryker-js/docs/disable-mutants.md

 // Stryker [disable|restore] [next-line] *mutatorList*[: custom reason]
 ```

 The comment always starts with `// Stryker`, followed by either `disable` or `restore`.
-Next, you can specify whether or not this comment targets the `next-line` or all lines from this point on (by not using `next-line`).
+Next, you can specify whether this comment targets the `next-line` or all lines from this point on (by not using `next-line`).
 As for the mutator list, this is either a comma-separated list of mutators or `all` to signal this comment targets all mutators.
 Last is an optional custom reason text behind the `:` colon.

-## Using an ignorer plugin
+## Using an ignore-plugin

 _Available since Stryker 7.3_